 We are only closed on December25, and January 1 and 4.
 We also remain closed in stormy weather or other extreme circumstances, but that is always announced on our website.

-- The Main entrance to the Botanical Garden and the Meise village entrance are close.
-We construct two brand-new reception pavilions.
-At the moment you’re welcome at our our temporary entrance, 300 m to the right of the former Main entrance.
+- The Main entrance to the Botanical Garden is currently closed.
+We are constructing a brand-new reception pavilion.
+You’re welcome at our temporary entrance, 300 m to the right of the former Main entrance.

 - With the exception of guide dogs, visitors are not permitted to bring animals into the Botanic Garden.